The historical mistake of Catherine the Great: Sale of Alaska

 Tourism in Alaska

-It can convince many with its nature that it is inconvenient for travel.
+It can convince many with its nature that it is inconvenient for travel, and tourism in Alaska is volatile or inappropriate.
 Nevertheless, today, Alaska can attract many tourists due to the magnificent landscape.
 The best time to travel here is during the summer months, especially August.
-Denali National Park, the largest park in the US with 6 million hectares, is also located here.
+Denali National Park, one of the largest parks in the US with 6 million hectares, is also located here.
 Only its fauna includes 167 bird species.
 Endless forests, lifestyles of the local population, ski racing with dogs, trips to the gold mines, and more increase Alaska's tourist flow every year.
-Here you can enjoy extreme tourism such as rafting, skiing, mountain biking, hiking in nature, and more.
+You can enjoy extreme tourism in Alaska, such as rafting, skiing, mountain biking, hiking in nature, and more.
 There are appropriate natural conditions for that.

 And the result of the sale

 Exactly 153 years have passed since the purchase.
 Today the US is a superpower in the world.
 As a country with global, political, military, scientific, and cultural power, it has the most significant say in the political arena.
-The sale decision made in time turned it a geopolitical force.
+The sale of Alaska made in time turned it into a geopolitical force.
 Thus, it was able to withdraw the imperialist countries and the real dangers from its borders.
-It possessed great wealth - the largest oil reserves.
-Russia, however, lost this great opportunity and became the object of a great reproach.
-Alexander II was targeted as an object of laughter by the media of neighboring countries for his decision.
+As natural resources in Alaska are abundant, it possessed great wealth - the largest oil reserves.
+Russia, however, lost this great opportunity and became the object of great reproach.
+Alexander II was targeted as an object of laughter by the media of neighbouring countries for his decision.
 Though, there were and still are many who justified his action.
 The political weight of the nineteenth century prompted him to take such a step.
 However, Russia had acquired these lands without any difficulty or any bloody battle.
 Perhaps because of this, he was able to give up Alaska so easily.
 As it is said, "Homeland is the land when you die for it."
-It seems the purchased land the same as the lands occurred effortlessly is just a piece of land for many.
+It seems the purchased land, the same as the lands that occurred effortlessly, is just a piece of land for many.